Ford Telstar: Third generation (AX, AY; 1991–1997)

-The AX series came to Australia in December 1992.
+The AX series came to Australia in 1992.
 Then followed the decision by Nissan to end Nissan Pintara manufacturing in Australia during 1992, whereby Ford's rebadged version, the Corsair was also discontinued.
 This left the Telstar as the Ford's sole offering in the mid-size segment of the market.

 This model was voted as Wheels magazine's Car of the Year for 1992.
 Trim levels were GLX, Ghia and Ghia 4WS.
 Four-wheel steering was offered in the top-of-the-range Telstar TX5.
 A facelifted AY model appeared in August 1994.
 The Telstar was replaced in Australia by the Mondeo in 1995.

 New Zealand, like Australia received the AX Telstar in 1992, followed by the AY in late 1994.
 NZ versions were offered in GLi, GLEi, Ghia sedan and TX5i, TX5 XRi hatchback forms, using 1.8 & 2.0-litre four cylinder and 2.5-litre V6 engines.
 The wagon version of the previous generation Telstar continued in local production along with the previous generation sedan offered as an entry-level model called the Telstar Orion.
 Both models retained the earlier 2.0-litre SOHC four-cylinder engine.
 All Telstar models were assembled alongside a similar lineup of Mazda 626 models (except for the Ford-only Orion) at the Ford-Mazda joint venture Vehicle Assemblers of New Zealand (VANZ) plant in Wiri, South Auckland.

 When the first Mondeos were offered abroad, Ford New Zealand offered the four cylinder AY sedan in two trim levels: Telstar Contour and Telstar Mystique (named after the respective US Ford and Mercury versions of the Mondeo) as a replacement for the GLi and GLEi respectively.
 Also in the AY lineup was a Telstar Eurosport V6 sedan (replacing the V6 GLEi) and upgraded TX5i and TX5 XRi hatchback models.

 A limited edition V6 sedan with tuned suspension and unique trim, known as the Telstar Radisich after the New Zealand racing driver Paul Radisich was also sold locally.
 This was released in two runs of 100 cars each, firstly in 1994 (based on the AX GLEi) and again in 1996 (based closely on the AY Eurosport).
 Notable features of the model are 16-inch ROH Astron alloy wheels, the 'aero' body kit (similar to the TX5 XRi) and Radisich insignia decals.